kartonfarkas/api_docs/source/suite/contacts/contact_list_replace.rst

    * - key_id
      - mixed
      - Key which identifies the contacts
-     - a field ID, **id** or **uid** can be used
+     - You can use a field ID, **id** or **uid**.
    * - external_ids
      - array
      - List of contact IDs to be included
-     - These can be contacts already in the contact list and other contacts as well.
-Contacts not listed here are deleted from the contact list.
+     - This list can include existing and new contacts, and any contacts not on this list will not be included in this list (i.e. deleted)

 Request Example
 ---------------